PranavSriram18/genai_foundations/docs/series/moe.md

 compute and implicitly localizing knowledge. <span class="term">Mixture of Experts (MoE)</span> layers are a form of structured sparsity, and are the standard approach used today.

-Despite its intuitive appeal, sparsity raises complex challenges: the imposition of discrete structural constraints on systems we train with continuous tools (backprop) on distributed hardware originally built for dense matrix math raises implications for both modeling (<span class="idea">optimization dynamics</span>, <span class="idea">manifold geometry</span>, post-training stability) and systems (increased inter-device <span class="idea">communication</span>, <span class="idea">memory pressure</span>).
+Despite its intuitive appeal, sparsity raises complex challenges.
+We are imposing discrete structural constraints on systems we train with continuous tools (backprop) on distributed hardware originally built for dense matrix math, raising implications for both modeling (optimization dynamics, manifold geometry, post-training stability) and systems (increased inter-device communication, memory pressure, fragmentation).

 In this article, we'll first frame these core challenges, and then explore how bleeding-edge sparse models <span class="term">[DeepSeek V3](https://arxiv.org/abs/2412.19437)</span> and